List of mayors of the Halifax Regional Municipality

 This is a list of mayors of the Halifax Regional Municipality.
-Halifax's first Mayor, Walter Fitzgerald, was elected in 1996 after the municipality was created by amalgamation.
-The Mayor of the Halifax holds the highest office in the municipal government of Halifax.
+Halifax's first mayor, Walter Fitzgerald, was elected in 1996 after the municipality was created by amalgamation.
+The mayor of Halifax holds the highest office in the municipal government of Halifax.
 The mayor is elected at large during municipal elections, held every four years, and is the head of the Halifax Regional Council.
+The current mayor is former Halifax MP Andy Fillmore.